 In short, yes.

 This is a remarkably mature, hugely powerful, immensely exciting, and great value-for-money DJ system.
 It costs the same as Pioneer DJ’s XDJ-RX2.
 No contest there at all.
-You couldn’t even buy ONE Pioneer CDJ-2000NX2 player for the price of this, and it wipes the floor with TWO of them AND a mid-range Pioneer DJ mixer to booth.
+You couldn’t even buy ONE Pioneer CDJ-3000 player for the price of this, and it wipes the floor with TWO of them AND a mid-range Pioneer DJ mixer to boot.

 Ah, Pioneer.
 Pioneer DJ is the elephant in the room here.
 Because brilliant though Denon DJ’s gear is, it ISN’T Pioneer.
 And many Pioneer users are saying, “This is great, but Pioneer will come back with something, I’ll wait for that.”
-We know – we field this sentiment a lot on our site and socials.
+We know – we field this sentiment a lot on our site and socials (and they now have with the Opus Quad, as of March 2023).

 When you’re fighting a hugely dominant competitor, you need something special, and a good run up.
 Well, Denon DJ has something special, that is without doubt.
 How long a run up the company gets depends on what Pioneer DJ does next, and how long it takes them.
 The thing is, with every day that this unit is on sale, it is winning fans.